LuKks/like-fetch/README.md

   timeout: 5000, // Uses AbortController, signal, etc
   retry: { max: 3 }, // This retry object is passed to like-retry
   validateStatus: 200, // Throw if status is not correct
+  requestType: 'json' // Will automatically do JSON.stringify(body)
-  responseType: 'text' // Will automatically do response.text() })
+  responseType: 'json' // Will automatically do response.json() })
 ```